DanalEstes/DuetVersions/README.md

 # DuetVersions
-Commands to correlate 'apt' versions to Duet style "V3.01 RC5"
+Commands to correlate 'apt' versions (such as 2.1.1) to Duet internal firmware nomenclature (such as "V3.01 RC5")

 ## Installation
     cd